paulmendoza24/main/README.md

-# Personal Website - Paul Mendoza
+# Personal Portfolio - Paul Mendoza

 Welcome to the repository for my personal website!
 This website is a simple, clean, and responsive site that showcases my skills, education, and projects as a developer.
 The website includes sections such as an "About Me" section, social media links, and an easy-to-navigate layout.